-9. EFFICIENT AND EFFECTIVE TRANSPORT
+EFFICIENT AND EFFECTIVE TRANSPORT

 - 9.1 Everyone who travels within the Borough requires a safe, efficient, sustainable and effective transport system, and residents' quality of life depends on good access to jobs, shops, schools and services.
 For businesses and the Borough's economy, Darlington's excellent road, rail and air links, in particular via the A1 and A66(T) strategic routes, the East Coast Main Line and branch lines between Bishop Auckland and Saltburn, and Durham Tees Valley Airport, are amongst its keenest economic attributes, important for future growth. - 9.2 Improving connectivity and accessibility within and beyond the region are important in helping to deliver a renaissance for the North East.
 Darlington's connections have helped make the Borough an attractive place to live and do business, and given it a role as a gateway to the region and the Tees Valley sub-region.
-The challenge facing Darlington is to continue to accommodate growth and regeneration in the Borough without adding to congestion and adversely impacting on economic interests, the effectiveness of the transport system, the environment and residents' quality of life. - 9.3 Both the RSS and national planning policy guidance on transport1 set out an approach that rebalances the transport system to give more emphasis to more sustainable, less carbon-dependent and more socially-inclusive forms of transport, such as public transport, walking and cycling.
+The challenge facing Darlington is to continue to accommodate growth and regeneration in the Borough without adding to congestion and adversely impacting on economic interests, the effectiveness of the transport system, the environment and residents' quality of life. - 9.3 National transport policy guidance1 sets out an approach to providing a transport system that is more sustainable, less carbon-dependent and uses more socially-inclusive forms of transport.
+The approach also focuses more on making the best use of existing resources and infrastructure before committing to costly investment that adds capacity.